 The physician will devise a treatment plan to protect mother and fetus.
 Adverse outcomes are often preventable.
 If the physician fails to appropriately diagnose and treat placenta accreta, based on clinical findings and ultrasound screening, he or she may not be providing the care required by law.
 Failure to match the standard of care when presented with certain clinical findings can be medical malpractice.

 Legal Help for Birth Injuries from Misdiagnosed Placenta Accreta

 The award-winning birth injury attorneys at Reiter & Walsh ABC Law Centers have helped dozens of children affected by birth injuries such as hypoxic-ischemic encephalopathy (HIE) and cerebral palsy.
 Our team has over a century of legal experience in birth injury litigation, and we have handled an array of cases involving premature birth injuries, HIE, cerebral palsy, and medical mistakes related to pregnancy, labor, delivery, and neonatal care.
 Our birth injury attorneys are based in Detroit, Michigan, but we handle cases all over the U.S.

 If your child has a birth injury such as hypoxic-ischemic encephalopathy, seizures, or cerebral palsy, contact Reiter & Walsh today.
 Our birth injury attorneys are available to speak with you 24/7, and there is no fee unless we win your case.

 Free Case Review | Available 24/7 | No Fee Until We Win

 Disclaimer: This page is intended solely as an educational tool for parents.
-It is not intended as – and should not be mistaken for – medical advice.
-If you have any medical concerns about your pregnancy – such as bleeding during pregnancy- please seek medical attention immediately.
+It is not intended as, and should not be mistaken for, medical advice.
+If you have any medical concerns about your pregnancy, such as abnormal bleeding, please seek medical attention immediately.
 Bleeding during pregnancy is a condition that must be evaluated and treated by a medical professional.